Direct and Indirect horizontal hot water cylinders can be

 hot water draw off in the middle of the dome at the very top.

-Because a horizontal cylinder has domes at either end the position
+Because the domes on a horizontal cylinder are not at the top the

 The cold inlet on a horizontal cylinder